Transforming Spaces through Ceiling Painting

-Representative interiors in Early Modern Europe are often characterised by an intense interaction of architecture and various forms of pictorial art.
-They are created as unity in complexity.
-Mural paintings on walls and ceilings can radically change the sensation and the meaning of a given space, formally and thematically.
-Ceiling paintings literally give instructions from above: Framed in stucco, stone or wood, and accompanied by secondary figural scenes, personifications or emblems in cartouches, lunettes or wall panels, they convey both historical functions and profound meaning from their elevated position.
+Representative interiors in Early Modern Europe exhibit a captivating fusion of architecture and diverse forms of pictorial art, creating complex and unified spaces.
+Mural paintings on walls and ceilings have the power to dramatically alter the perception and significance of a given area, both in terms of form and theme.
+Ceilings, framed by stucco, stone, or wood, and complemented by secondary figural scenes, personifications, or emblems in cartouches, lunettes, or wall panels, convey historical functions and profound meaning from their elevated position.

-Figural and illusionistic paintings on walls and ceilings have developed complex visual programmes with hierarchical and narrative iconographic structures.
-They are meant to communicate with the viewer: According to the contemporary art theory of Gérard de Lairesse, ceiling paintings are the soul of a room.
-With a wide range of themes ̶ from the world of pagan gods and Christian saints, to emblems, signs and symbols ̶ they convey a message based on cosmology, mythology, ancient history, the history of salvation or ethics and politics.
+Figural and illusionistic paintings on walls and ceilings exhibit intricate visual programs with hierarchical and narrative iconographic structures.
+Their purpose is to engage with the viewer, as articulated by Gérard de Lairesse's contemporary art theory, which regarded ceiling paintings as the soul of a room.
+Addressing a wide range of themes, from pagan gods and Christian saints to emblems, signs, and symbols, these paintings convey messages rooted in cosmology, mythology, ancient history, the history of salvation, as well as ethics and politics.

-Mural painting was a primary tool of visual communication in the early modern period.
-The Corpus of Baroque Ceiling Painting in Germany (CbDD) aims to unravel the intricate visual codes embedded in mural painting within the context of their constituting architectural frame and its various representative functions.
-The project will document, analyse and interpret mural paintings within their iconographic, historical, sociological, art historical, or literary context.
-The focus lies on the programmatic and iconological function of this highly innovative visual medium, on the development and refinement of its artistic principles and its complex iconography.
+The Corpus of Baroque Ceiling Painting in Germany (CbDD) aims to unravel the intricate visual codes embedded in mural painting within the context of their architectural frames and representative functions.
+This project undertakes the documentation, analysis, and interpretation of mural paintings, considering their iconographic, historical, sociological, art historical, and literary contexts.
+The primary focus lies on the programmatic and iconological aspects of this innovative visual medium, exploring the development, refinement, and complex iconography it encompasses.

-Historical Frame of Reference: Early Modern Europe and The Holy Roman Empire
+Historical Context: Early Modern Europe and the Holy Roman Empire

-The Corpus of Baroque Ceiling Painting in Germany (CbDD) wants to make all the available documentation about the objects, their complex history, and iconographic contents easily accessible for further research, and for other disciplines in the fields of arts and humanities.
-The systematic appraisal and documentation of the art works, of sources and archival material are prerequisites for the rediscovery and analysis of the historical context, of the thematic correlations of the programmes, and the conceptual relations between the objects.
+The Corpus of Baroque Ceiling Painting in Germany (CbDD) aims to make all available documentation about the objects, their complex history, and iconographic contents easily accessible for further research across various disciplines in the arts and humanities.
+Through systematic appraisal and documentation of artworks, sources, and archival materials, this project establishes the foundation for rediscovering and analyzing the historical context, thematic correlations of the programs, and conceptual relationships between the objects.

-The new Corpus of Baroque Ceiling Painting in Germany (CbDD) will make all research results available to the public in an internet platform in accordance with Open Access guidelines in a continuous publication process.
-The project will remain open to new standards and follow the flow of continuous development within the world of the Semantic Web.
-The online publication database, adapted for the specific needs of this image-based research-project, will be hosted at the Deutsche Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg.
+The new Corpus of Baroque Ceiling Painting in Germany (CbDD) is committed to providing public access to all research findings through an internet platform, following the principles of Open Access and embracing a continuous publication process.
+The project remains responsive to evolving standards and embraces the ongoing developments within the Semantic Web.
+The dedicated online publication database, tailored to the specific requirements of this image-focused research endeavor, will be hosted at the Deutsche Dokumentationszentrum für Kunstgeschichte – Bildarchiv Foto Marburg.